 To start, consider using online invitations like Evite or Paperless Post.
-Or consider using recyclable or sustainable items like homemade paper, packets of seeds with a message or invites crafted from scrap paper to invite people to the party.
+Or consider using recyclable or sustainable items, such as homemade paper, packets of seeds with a message, or invites crafted from scrap paper to invite people to the party.

-When decorating, include materials like felt, cardboard, Mason jars and string lights.
-Twine and sheet music or colored fabric make for charming bunting while Chinese lanterns add ambiance.
+When decorating, include materials such as felt, cardboard, Mason jars and string lights.
+Twine and sheet music or colored fabric make for charming bunting, while Chinese lanterns add ambiance.

-When it comes to games, ditch the disposable duds and go classic with the tried and true: hopscotch, duck duck goose, musical chairs and freeze tag, to name a few.
+When it comes to games, ditch the disposable duds and go classic with the tried and true: hopscotch, musical chairs and freeze tag, to name a few.
 Goody bags might include a craft from the party, a tree to plant or a decorated cupcake.

-As for gifts, consider asking guests to bring diapers and baby goods for little ones in need, or donating to a charity of your child’s choice (perhaps even get on the trend of a "fiver" birthday party).
+As for gifts, consider asking guests to bring diapers and baby goods for little ones in need, or request donations to a charity of your child’s choice (perhaps even try a "fiver" birthday party).

-Need more ideas?
-We've got you covered with these four eco-friendly party theme ideas:
+How about some eco ideas?
+We've got you covered with these four party theme ideas:

 Farmers market fun

-Celebrate “farm to party” style with a farmers market theme.
-Burlap bunting and wood crates work well for decor, and snack on seasonal produce (think fruit bowls made from watermelon rinds or homemade granola).
+Celebrate farm-to-party style with a farmers market theme.
+Burlap bunting and wood crates work well for décor, and guests can snack on seasonal produce (think fruit bowls made from watermelon rinds).

 Set the stage for your party with a handmade bookmark invite.
-Don your space with banners crafted from old book pages and set up a spot for storytime.
-In lieu of gifts, kids could bring a gently used book to swap and make their own Free Little Libraries from old shoeboxes.
-Fare could be based on a favorite book, and guests could leave with a bookmark craft.
+Decorate your space with banners crafted from old book pages and set up a spot for story time.
+In lieu of gifts, kids could bring a gently used book to swap and make their own Little Free Libraries from old shoeboxes.
+Plan your snacks and treats by drawing inspiration from a favorite book.
+Party guests can make their own bookmark to take home.

 Celebrate in squishy style with a DIY dough party.
-There are a variety of recipes to work with, from no-cook to edible dough.
+There are a variety of recipes to work with, from no-cook to edible dough varieties.
 Kiddos could help color and scent their playdough using kid-friendly essential oils, baking flavors or spices.
-Create a “loose parts station” with items like buttons, glass gems, beads and paper straws or set up a playdough “bakery” with silicone cupcake liners and “sprinkle” beads.
+Create a “loose parts station” with items such as buttons, glass gems, beads and paper straws, or set up a playdough “bakery” with silicone cupcake liners and “sprinkle” beads.

-When it comes to going green, the sky is the limit — just focus on keeping it simple and using what you already have.
-And have fun!
+When it comes to going green, the sky is the limit — just focus on keeping it simple and using what you already have on hand.
+Have fun!